Mental Health

 The National Suicide Hotline For LGBTQ+ Youth Went Dead.
 States Are Scrambling To Help.

-On July 17, the option went dead for LGBTQ+ youth to access specialized mental health support from the national 988 Suicide & Crisis Lifeline.
+[ad_1] On July 17, the option went dead for LGBTQ+ youth to access specialized mental health support from the national 988 Suicide & Crisis Lifeline.
 The Substance Abuse and Mental Health Services Administration said a month earlier that it would no longer “silo” services and would instead “focus on serving all help seekers.”
-That meant the
+That meant

 The National Suicide Hotline For LGBTQ+ Youth Went Dead.
 States Are Scrambling To Help.
 Read More »